 • Does not meet the definition of domestic partnership (WA Rev. Code Sec.
 26.04.020).

-However, if the individuals become permanent residents of Washington, they must be married in Washington within 1 year after becoming permanent residents.
+However, if individuals in a domestic partnership become permanent residents of Washington, they must be married in Washington within 1 year after becoming permanent residents unless at least one partner is 62 years of age or older.